Club rates are based on the actual costs of owning and operating our aircraft. These rates are current as of April 2017

 Maximum Aircraft Reservation Length: 10 days.
 Longer reservations may be authorized by the board (and have been.)
 We’ve had members take month-long trips to places as far as Alaska and Puerto Rico.

 Insurance: Members are named insureds on the club insurance policy.
 That means that the insurance company can’t subrogate against you.
 Most FBO insurance policies cover only the FBO.
-If the FBO’s insurance company believes the renter pilot is responsible for an insured aircraft loss, the insurance company will reimburse the FBO, and then go after the renter pilot for the loss (a process called subrogation.)
+If the FBO’s insurance company believes the renter pilot is responsible for an insured aircraft loss, the insurance company will reimburse the FBO, and then go after the renter pilot for the loss (a process called subrogation.).
+Member liability for minor incidents will be capped at $5,000, so many members choose to buy renters insurance for just that amount.

 Fuel: The cost of fuel is included in the aircraft rate (i.e. wet rates.)
 Fuel purchases are reimbursed to the member at the member’s cost.
 This is unlike rental planes which may cap reimbursement at the cost of fuel at the home field.